MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 <img src="/img/howto/mPerf/SamsungS8.png">

 Each participant should carry their phone with them each day and keep the phone charged and powered on.
+There is an extra charging cable provided in the suite so the participant can have one charging cable at work and one at home.

 #### <a name="beacons"></a>Location Beacons